We sort your Self Assessment for you. £169, all in.

 How long have you been self-employed?

-The amount of time that you’ve been self-employed is important.
-You will need to have paid at least two tax years of (voluntary) Class 1 National Insurance contributions to be eligible to claim.
+The time that you’ve been self-employed is important.
+You need at least two tax years under your belt with up-to-date filed tax returns.
+Plus, you need to have made (voluntary) Class 1 National Insurance contributions.

 1. ‘New Style’ – based on Class 1 NI